 In your final year, you’ll pursue your own specialist study.
 You’ll produce an extended piece of individual research on a topic of your choosing when you complete your dissertation, and select from a wide range of specialised modules delivered by staff in areas of their own research expertise.
 Topics could include feminist political thought, human rights, political psychology, political extremism, the relationship between the EU and the wider international community, the politics of aid, terrorism or violence and reconciliation in African states.

-At the end of Year 1, you’ll have the opportunity (exclusive to BA Politics students) to apply for one of a limited number of places on our four-year BA Politics and Parliamentary Studies option, transferring into Year 2 of that programme.
-You’ll take some of the same modules as BA Politics students, but you’ll also have a closer focus on topics such as British central government and the Westminster system in Year 2.
+At the end of Year 1, you’ll have the opportunity (exclusive to BA Politics students) to apply for one of a limited number of places on our four-year BA Politics and Parliamentary Studies pathway, transferring into Year 2 of that programme if you are successful.
+You’ll take some of the same modules as BA Politics students, but you’ll also have a closer focus on topics such as the UK Parliament, in preparation for your placement year.
 This will prepare you to spend Year 3 on a related placement before returning to Leeds for your final year of study.
 On your return you will have a wide range of module options to choose from, including options specific to British politics and parliament, whilst also developing your dissertation.

 This exciting placement year could mean working with an MP at Westminster, at a party headquarters, in a constituency office or another political organisation.
 It’s an excellent opportunity to gain an insight into the workings of parliament and government, put your knowledge and skills into practice and gain valuable work experience to support your future career plans.

 These are typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.

 - Studying and Researching in POLIS 5 credits